Asian shares, US futures gain after last Trump-Biden debate

 “The final U.S. presidential debate was less chaotic than the first but offered little new information to inform the result for markets," Stephen Innes of Axi said in a commentary.
 “Meanwhile, discussion relevant to the post-election economic outlook was limited, particularly from President Trump."

-U.S. stock futures shifted from modest losses to tiny gains in the debate's aftermath.
-Asian shares also trended higher.
+U.S. stock futures shifted from modest losses to less than 0.1% gains in the debate's aftermath.

 In Australia, the S&P/ASX 200 gave up 0.1% to 6,166.90.

-Overnight, stocks shook off a wobbly start and ended higher, with the S&P 500 up 0.5%.
+On Wall Street, stocks shook off a wobbly start to end higher, with the S&P 500 up 0.5%.

-Also, House Speaker Nancy Pelosi said progress was being made on talks to deliver more stimulus to the U.S. economy.

-Markets have been gyrating for weeks as investors gauge the chances of Washington reaching a deal on more support for the economy.
-Time is running out to get something done before the election, which has dimmed some of the optimism that Democrats and Republicans will soon strike a bargain on an aid package.
+Markets have been gyrating for weeks as investors gauge the chances of the Democrats and Republicans striking a deal on more support for the economy.
+Time is running out to get something done before the election.

 The S&P 500 rose 17.93 points to 3,453.49.
 The Dow Jones Industrial Average gained 0.5% to 28,363.66.
 The Nasdaq composite added 0.2% to 11,506.01.